Karen Bardsley: International career

-2011 FIFA Women's World Cup, Germany
+2011 FIFA Women's World Cup

 By the 2011 FIFA Women's World Cup in Germany, Bardsley had taken over the national team's first choice goalkeeping position from Rachel Brown.
 After England's 1–1 opening group match draw with Mexico, coach Powell reported that Bardsley was "devastated" following the concession of a long-range equaliser to Mónica Ocampo.
 In England's quarter final exit to France, Bardsley saved the first penalty in the shootout, but misses from Claire Rafferty and Faye White sent England home.

-2012 Summer Olympics, Great Britain
+2012 Summer Olympics

-In June 2012 Bardsley was named in the 18–player Great Britain squad for the 2012 London Olympics.
+In June 2012, Bardsley was named in the 18–player Great Britain squad for the 2012 London Olympics.
 She played in all four games as Great Britain were beaten 2–0 by Canada in the last eight.

 UEFA Women's Euro 2013

-At UEFA Women's Euro 2013 England lost 3–2 to Spain in their opening game, when Spain scored a 94th-minute goal, and were knocked out in the first round.
+At UEFA Women's Euro 2013, England lost 3–2 to Spain in their opening game, when Spain scored a 94th-minute goal, and were knocked out in the first round.
 Hope Powell was sacked in the wake of that failure but new coach Mark Sampson continued to select Bardsley.